DanJtl/spaceQuiz/README.md

 ## **Credits** ##
 ---
 Credit to my brother Jimmy Junttila to help me solve a few functions.
+I have taken inspiration from a YouTube channel called Florin Pop.
+Some code used in this video, was partially used for my own application. -  https://www.youtube.com/watch?v=dtKciwk_si4&t=3514s
 ### **Images** ###
 Pictures is taken from https://www.canva.com/
 ### **Colors** ###